ubcecon/example-R-repository/README.md

 - [R package primer](https://kbroman.org/pkg_primer/): contains a minimal tutorial on R package build workflow, without CI setups.
 - [R packages by Hadley Wickham](http://r-pkgs.had.co.nz/): complete manual for R package creation

-# Setting up development environment
+# Creating a new package for a project
 ## Getting started
 In RSTudio, click `File -> New Project`.
 Choose `New Directory`, and select `R Package`.
 After adding a package name `findavg`, click on `Create Project`.
 This will create: